n8m4re/A3_Epoch_PersistenceAddon/README.md

 ADD TO "@epochhive/epochconfig.hpp"

 ```
 PersistenceTablePrefix = "PERSIST"; 	// change will create a new table in db

+PersistenceHolder = true; 				// enable/disable storing of groundholder items
+PersistenceHolderCanExpire = true; 		// enable/disable expiring of holders
-PersistenceHolderExpires = 172800;	// expiration date in seconds 1day=86400, 2days=172800, 4days=345600, 8days=691200
+PersistenceHolderExpires = "172800"; 	// 1day=86400, 2days=172800, 4days=345600, 8days=691200
-PersistenceHolderLimit = 5000;		// max. groundholder limit to store
+PersistenceHolderLimit = 1500; 			// max groundholder can stored (a groundholder can hold more than one item)

+PersistenceDayTime = true;				// enable/disable storing of server daytime (StaticDateTime only)
 ```